Alexander Stoye - President

 Governance Committee – The Governance Committee develops policies and ensures the structure and processes of the organization function effectively.
 The Governance Committee now also manages the annual board nominations process, vets and educates candidates about board member responsibilities and conducts board elections.

-Government Relations Committee – The Government Relations Committee develops strategy around advocacy with elected, appointed and employed members of the provincial government.
+External Relations Committee – The External Relations Committee develops strategy around advocacy with elected, appointed and employed members of the provincial government, educational institutions, other professional associations and organizational partners.

 Finance Committee – The Finance Committee presents a draft budget for submission to the board, reviews monthly actuals, discusses and makes recommendations regarding decisions related to the finances of ADWA, e.g., banking and investment instruments.